SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/miscelenea/core/core_components.rst

        | value updated instantly
    * - <>
      - | Automatic connection between 2 signals.
 Direction is inferred by using signal direction (in/out)
-       | Similar behavioural than :=
+       | Similar behavioral than :=

 .. code-block:: scala

-   //Because of hardware concurrency is always read with the value '1' by b and c val a,b,c = UInt(4 bits) a := 0 b := a a := 1  //a := 1 win
+   // Because of hardware concurrency is always read with the value '1' by b and c val a,b,c = UInt(4 bits) a := 0 b := a a := 1  // a := 1 win
    c := a

    var x = UInt(4 bits)
    val y,z = UInt(4 bits)
    x := 0
-   y := x      //y read x with the value 0 x \= x + 1
+   y := x      // y read x with the value 0 x \= x + 1
-   z := x      //z read x with the value 1
+   z := x      // z read x with the value 1

 SpinalHDL check that bitcount of left and right assignment side match.
 There is multiple ways to adapt bitcount of BitVector (Bits, UInt, SInt) :